We have often heard people saying, ‘What’s in a name?’; well when you plan on advertising your products online a lot can be said in that regard.

 If you have multiple variants of your products and you wish to appear for different search queries as per your variants, make sure you define your product titles accordingly.
 Each user can search for a separate set of variants and if you have not clearly defined your variant titles they will not appear for a specific search query, and you may lose a probable sale.

-Follow Google’s requirements
+Follow Google’s requirements for title optimization

 While you are free to optimize your titles your way, you will need to take care of the minimum requirements set by the particular shopping platform.
 And, as we know when this comes to Google it gets very specific about the user experience it provides to their shoppers.
 Some of the criteria are as follows :